 Inspecting the Floor

 The beautiful thing about wood flooring is that no two floorboards are the same, wood flooring has charm and character than cannot be replicated.
 Natural variations in grain and colour from board to board are not flaws, they are part of the natural characteristics of the timber.
 It is the responsibility of the property owner / fitter to check that they are happy with the finish, grade, colour and natural features as well as to check for any machining discrepancies before the floorboards are fitted.
 The beauty of each board is up to the tastes of the individual.
 One person’s favourite board in the whole floor will be the board another person would choose not to use.
-It is important that all floorboards are checked in good lighting before they are fitted.
+It is important that all floorboards are checked in good lighting prior to installation.

 Checking Subfloor and Environment